lanejos37/CS111_Final_Project/README.md

 Various procedures used in the game:

-(viewroom) : gives an analysis of each room with each item in the room (descriptions input) : takes an object as an input and returns a description of that object (viewchest) : allows you to open the chest and view its contents (enter input) : takes a location as an input and allows you to enter that area only if they are adjoining
+(viewroom) : gives an analysis of the room the player is currently in with a list of each item in the room (descriptions input) : takes an object as an input and returns a description of that object (viewchest) : allows you to open the chest and view its contents (enter input) : takes a location as an input and allows you to enter that area only if they are adjoining